 Call Jon Radda & Katie Hawkins on 01524 241150

 OverviewIn the heart of Yorkshire's Three Peaks country right on the route between Pen-y-ghent and Whernside, also in close proximity to the Dales Way, Dales High Way, Pennine Way and Pennine Bridleway routes.
 This warm comfortable bunkbarn sleeps up to 13 in three rooms (one en suite).
-A sofa bed and z bed are available at a reduced rate to accommodate groups of up to 16 and there is also an annex for 4 people, the Den, onsite.
 Downstairs is the main bathroom with shower over bath.
-The large self-catering kitchen/diner has a farmhouse table whilst the spacious living room has a wood burner for those chilly nights.
+The large self-catering kitchen/diner has a farmhouse table whilst the spacious living room has a wood burner for those chilly nights and a smart TV.
 (Starter log packs are provided, extra logs can be purchased).
 The secluded garden to rear has stunning views as do the front bedrooms.
+An annex is situated next to the bunk barn.
+The Den sleeps up to 4 people.
+Both the bunk barn and Den can be booked together (subject to availability).
 Perfect base for walkers, cavers and cyclists or for families to enjoy a fantastic break in the Yorkshire Dales.
 Close to Ribblehead Viaduct, White Scar Caves, Ingleton Waterfalls, Wensleydale Creamery, the open air pool at Ingleton and the Settle to Carlisle railway.
 The Lake District is just a 40 min drive and the coast is just over an hour.
 Dogs by arrangement and breakfasts can be provided if pre-booked.
+Gauber is within walking distance of a pub.
 Please contact Gauber Bunk Barn for more details and prices.
-This accommodation is featured on our map of Yorkshire and Lancashire and here is its own website.

 Directions:From A65 at Ingleton take B6255 (Hawes).
 Pass Ribblehead station and take next right (Horton in Ribblesdale).
 Gauber Bunkbarn is on the left after 1/2 mile.